maramzeyad/documentation/content/applications/hr/payroll/payslips.rst

       :align: center
       :alt: Banking information can be entered in an employee's card.

+.. _payroll/all-payslips:

 All payslips
 ============

 To view all payslips regardless of status, go to :menuselection:`Payroll app --> Payslips --> All Payslips`.
-Here, all payslips are organized by batch (in a default list view).
+The :guilabel:`Employee Payslips` page loads, displaying all payslips, organized by batch (in a default list view).

 Click on the :guilabel:`▶ (arrow)` next to the individual batch name to view all the payslips in that particular batch, along with all the payslip details.
 The number of payslips in the batch is